Syrians brave life outside crammed Turkish refugee camps

 More than 220,000 Syrians are living in the Turkish camps, but some three times that number struggle to exist outside them.
 Some try and eke out an existence around southeast Turkey, the country's poorest region.

-Others have travelled as far as Istanbul, where groups of Syrians begging on street corners or amid roaring traffic, their passports outstretched, have become a sadly familiar sight.
+Others have traveled as far as Istanbul, where groups of Syrians begging on street corners or amid roaring traffic, their passports outstretched, have become a sadly familiar sight.

 The number of officially registered Syrian refugees has hit 900,000 and no matter how quickly Turkey builds new camps it can never keep up with demand.
 It now has 22 camps in 10 provinces.